LukasBlumer/AvengerMovieDB/README.md

 ### client
 Due to limitations of the appengine memory, most of the processing and general work is done clientside.
 We handle visualizations here including column, pie, geo and table charts.
 In addition the parser does its work here as well as the export functionality and the basic website framework.

+### slider
+The slider for the timeline is a separate implementation and located in a separate package.

 ### preprocessing
 The preprocessing side on the server handles some smaller changes to the data from the source file to then send that to the actual parser located clientside.